Linoleum Block Prints

 My runs are limited.
 Often I strike no more than 50 or 100 impressions from a block.
 This makes using linoleum feasible with a powerful letterpress.
 If I were producing runs of 1000 or more impressions at a time I would have to work with woodblocks.
 Perhaps I will someday, but that would deny me one of my most cherished routines.

 I do most of my color print work on an old Pearl press at the family compound at East Point, in North Idaho.
-I am a school teacher nine months out of the year, traveling to Idaho and East Point Press in the summer.
+I am a retired school teacher living most of the year near Seattle.
+I travel to Idaho and East Point Press in the summer.
 I love to work outside, in the sun, because that softens the linoleum to a delicious consistency.
-Wearing nothing but cut-off jeans, I go out into the 90 degree weather, sit beneath giant Ponderosa Pine trees, listen to the forest and lake, and carve.
+Wearing nothing but cut-off jeans and a t-shirt, I go out into the 90 degree weather, sit beneath giant Ponderosa Pine trees, listen to the forest and lake, and carve.
 When I get too hot, I run down the trail and jump into the lake.
 When I am cool again, I emerge from the water, shake the drops from my hair like a shaggy dog, climb the trail, and pick up my knife again.
 Is it any wonder that my eyes are clear and my hand is steady?

 A day of carving will often prepare me for an evening in the print shop.
 The shop is nothing more than a corner of the log garage that I built with my parents, sister and wife in 1975.
 A bare light bulb dangles above my work.
 I pump the treadle of the old machine, the same cast iron beauty upon which I printed birthday cards when I was a child, and I pull out pages of color borders and illustrations for my books.
 Invariably my most beautiful images are produced in this environment.
 Who says that artists have to struggle!